pyuvarajan/Test-local/HLD Template.md

 ### 2. Scope

-This section describes the scope of this high-level design document in SONiC
+This section describes the scope of this high-level design document in SONiC.

 ### 3. Definitions/Abbreviations